ethanmoffat/EndlessClient/README.md

 .Net 6.0 runtime is required to run the pre-built binary.

-On Linux, the `ttf-mscorefonts-installer` package is required.
-Consult your distribution's package manager documentation for instructions on how to install this.

 ### Pre-built binary

 See [releases](https://github.com/ethanmoffat/EndlessClient/releases) on GitHub for Linux and Windows binaries. .Net 6.0 runtime must be installed.